-- The Health Resources and Services Administration's oral health factsheet and report on Integration of Oral Health and Primary Care Practice emphasize optimal collaborations between primary care clinicians and oral health professionals. - The US Department of Health and Human Services' Report of the Surgeon General and the National Institutes of Health's report Oral Health in America: Advances and Challenges comprehensively describe the importance of oral health to overall health and highlight advances and challenges toward improving oral health in the US. - The Community Preventive Services Task Force recommends fluoridation of community water sources to reduce dental caries.
+- The Health Resources and Services Administration's oral health factsheet and report on Integration of Oral Health and Primary Care Practice emphasize optimal collaborations between primary care clinicians and oral health professionals. - The US Department of Health and Human Services' Report of the Surgeon General and the National Institutes of Health's report Oral Health in America: Advances and Challenges comprehensively describe the importance of oral health to overall health and highlight advances and challenges toward improving oral health in the US. - The Community Preventive Services Task Force recommends fluoridation of community water sources to reduce dental caries and school-based dental sealant delivery programs to prevent dental caries.